nickson-jose/vsdstdcelldesign/README.md

 ## Set port class and port use attributes for a layout

 Post port definition, the next step is setting **port class** and **port use** attributes.
-These attributes define the direction as well as usage of each port and are set in tkcon window (after selecting each port on layout window.
+The "class" and "use" properties of the port have no internal meaning to magic but are used by the LEF and DEF format read and write routines, and match the LEF/DEF CLASS and USE properties for macro cell pins.
+Valid classes are: default, input, output, tristate, bidirectional, inout, feedthrough, and feedthru.
+Valid uses are: default, analog, signal, digital, power, ground, and clock.
+These attributes are set in tkcon window (after selecting each port on layout window.
 A keyboard shortcut would be repeatedly pressing `s` till that port gets highlighed) as:

 ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/port_class_use.JPG?raw=true)